 - Borrowings: See Note 11 for a further breakdown of the total borrowings.
-We use the discounted cash flow model to estimate their respective fair values. - Revolving line of credit with the Chymiak Trust: As the variable interest rate was negotiated at arm's length (prime + 2%) and the line of credit is secured by a first line on Wegener's assets, we believe the financing cost reflects market rate and therefore the estimated fair value of this line of credit fairly approximates its carrying value. - Crocus loan: The Canadian interest environment has remained flat in 2021 vs. 2020 and Novra's credit worthiness remains strong.
-Accordingly, the overall financing cost would not have changed significantly at December 31, 2021, based on current market conditions.
-As a result, the estimated fair value of the Crocus loan fairly approximates its carrying value. - WEDC repayable contribution: As this is an interest-free repayable loan, we applied a 7.5% discount rate to estimate the fair value of the WEDC repayable contribution.
+We use the discounted cash flow model to estimate their respective fair values. - Revolving line of credit with the Chymiak Trust: As the variable interest rate was negotiated at arm's length (prime + 2%) and the line of credit is secured by a first line on Wegener's assets, we believe the financing cost reflects market rate and therefore the estimated fair value of this line of credit fairly approximates its carrying value. - Crocus loan: The Crocus loan has been fully repaid as of March 2021.
+Therefore, the estimated fair value and carrying value of the Crocus loan at December 31, 2022 is \$nil.

+- WEDC repayable contribution: As this is an interest-free repayable loan, we applied a 7.5% discount rate to estimate the fair value of the WEDC repayable contribution.
 The 7.5% discount rate is the same rate as the Crocus loan. - Lease Liabilities: See Note 2 for the treatment of lease liabilities.
 We believe the estimated fair value of the lease liabilities approximates carrying value. - Unsecured promissory note with related party: We used the discounted cash flow model to estimate its fair value.
-We applied a discount rate of 10%, which reflects the estimated market yield for a high yield bond index fund at December 31, 2021.
+We applied a discount rate of 10%, which reflects the estimated market yield for a high yield bond index fund at December 31, 2022.